 In Great Britain, sheep are mainly affected.
 Large swarms of flies, attracted by the movement of animals, congregate to feed on secretions from the eyes and nose and on the cellular debris at the grown horn base.
 To alleviate the persistent irritation, sheep scratch and rub their heads, resulting in raw wounds or “broken heads,” especially on the poll.
 Flies, attracted by the blood, settle on these self-inflicted lesions and extend the margins by their feeding activity.
 Sheep of all ages are involved, but breeds with horns and without wool on the head are most severely affected.

 Head flies also attack people, deer, horses, cattle, and rabbits.
-Although no corresponding broken head lesions develop in cattle, the occurrence of summer mastitis (due to Corynebacterium pyogenes) and the seasonal activity of head flies are closely associated, especially in Denmark.
-Head flies may also be involved in the spread of myxomatosis in rabbits.
+Although no corresponding broken head lesions develop in cattle, the occurrence of summer mastitis (due to Trueperella pyogenes) and the seasonal activity of head flies are closely associated, especially in Denmark.
+Head flies may also be involved in the spread of myxomatosis in rabbits (see Myxomatosis).

 The development, emergence, and congregation of head flies, which occur away from farm areas, preclude the traditional methods of insecticide spraying of generalized breeding sites and resting habitats.
 Control at the point of contact between the feeding adult insects and the mammalian hosts is also limited in value.
 With sheep, the retention of organophosphate compounds or pyrethrin derivatives on the susceptible head areas is of short duration, which necessitates impractical reapplications in free-ranging animals.
 Use of insecticide-impregnated ear tags in cattle decreases the incidence of summer mastitis, presumably by reducing transmission by head flies.